Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning: Extended Empirical Analysis

 The uncertainty regularizer penalty is a function of the expected Wasserstein distance between the return distributions predicted by the critic.
 Hence, it has a natural generalization to more expressive distributional critics beyond ensembles of action-value functions.
-Therefore, we evaluate the effectiveness of extending \textit{GPL-SAC} by parameterizing the critic using an ensemble of $N$ distributional models $\{Z^\pi_{\phi_i}\}_{i=1}^N$.
+Therefore, we evaluate the effectiveness of extending GPL-SAC by parameterizing the critic using an ensemble of $N$ distributional models $\{Z^\pi_{\phi_i}\}_{i=1}^N$.
 Following \citet{distributional-qrdqn}, we let each model output $M$ quantile locations values parameterizing a quantile distribution.
+We consider both 1-Wasserstein and 2-Wasserstein distances for the uncertainty regularizer (which for Dirac delta functions are equivalent).
+For quantile distributions, these distance measures are calculated as follows:

-Hence, we propose applying the uncertainty regularizer to each quantile location to compute the target return distribution, $\hat{Z}^\pi_{\phi}(s, a)\in \R^M$, as:
+We propose applying the uncertainty regularizer to each quantile location to compute the target return distribution, $\hat{Z}^\pi_{\phi}(s, a)\in \R^M$, as:

 We optimize the critic's models with a distributional version of TD-learning \citep{distributional-q-belle} making use of Huber quantile regression \citep{quantreg}.
 We still optimize the policy to maximize the expected returns by averaging over the quantile locations of the target return distribution.
 Moreover, we still perform dual TD-learning with minimal overheads by averaging all quantile errors computed for quantile regression during the distributional TD-learning updates.
 In our implementation, we approximate the return distribution with $M=10$ quantile locations and set the Huber quantile regression coefficient to $\kappa=1$.
-We keep all other hyper-parameters and model architectures consistent with \textit{GPL-SAC}.
-We name the resulting algorithm \textit{GPL-QR-SAC}.
+We keep all other hyper-parameters and model architectures consistent with GPL-SAC.
+We name the resulting algorithms \textit{GPL-QR-SAC} ($W_1$/$W_2$).